ConnectSDK/Web-App-Sampler-Android/README.md

-#This Sample app is not currently available
-We hope to make it available soon.

 #Connect SDK Web App Sampler for Android

 Connect SDK is an open source framework that connects your mobile apps with multiple TV platforms.
 Because most TV platforms support a variety of protocols, Connect SDK integrates and abstracts the discovery and connectivity between all supported protocols.